 Stud - Tyrese Haliburton

-Haliburton finished the game with 31 points, two rebounds, 12 assists, one steal, and three blocks while shooting 10-of-20 from the floor and 5-of-11 from behind the three-point line.
+Haliburton finished the night with 21 points, three rebounds, 20 assists, two steals, and one block while shooting 7-of-17 from the floor and 6-of-13 from behind the three-point arc.